atlassian/data-center-helm-charts/docs/docs/troubleshooting/LIMITATIONS.md

 There are a number of known limitations relating to Bamboo Data Center, these are documented below.

 ### Cluster size
-At present Bamboo Data Center utilizes an `active-passive` clustering model.
+At present Bamboo Data Center utilizes an [active-passive clustering model](https://confluence.atlassian.com/bamboo/clustering-with-bamboo-data-center-1063170551.html){.external}.
 This architecture is not ideal where K8s deployments are concerned.
 As such a Bamboo server cluster comprising only `1` pod is the recommended topology for now.

-!!!info "Bamboo DC and `active-active`"
-    Work is currently underway to align Bamboo DC so that it too uses an `active-active` model like the other DC products.

 ### Server and agent affinity
 The Bamboo server and Bamboo agents must be deployed to the same cluster.
 You cannot have Bamboo agents in one cluster communicating with a Bamboo server in another.